Sustainable finance: Green Bond Market in China

 A pivotal moment in China's sustainable finance journey was the emergence of green bonds.
 In 2015, the People's Bank of China and the National Development and Reform Commission issued guidelines for green bond issuance.
 These guidelines established the framework for certifying and regulating green bonds, ushering in a new era of green investment in the country.
 The guidelines looked to help classify projects and set eligibility criteria within six environmental sectors.
-By the end of 2022 China had a cumulative labelled green bond volume of USD489bn (RMB 3.3tn).
+By the end of 2022 China had a cumulative labelled green bond volume of US$489bn (RMB 3.3tn).
 In June 2020, the People's Bank of China (PBoC), China's central bank, China Securities and Regulatory Commission (CSRC), and National Development and Reform Commission released a Green Bond Endorsed Project Catalogue draft which looked to build an overarching guideline for green bonds in China.
 China has since become the world's largest issuer of green bonds, with both domestic and international issuers seeking to fund environmentally friendly projects.
 Notable examples of issuers include the Industrial and Commercial Bank of China (ICBC), which among the 40 green Kung Fu bond issuers ranked the largest with at about 6.75bn USD.

 Promotion of green finance policies in China

 China's commitment to sustainable finance is reinforced by its strategic policy decisions.
 In 2016, the People's Bank of China launched a green finance pilot program in five provinces, followed by the Green Credit Issuance Guidelines, encouraging financial institutions to support green projects and integrate ESG criteria into their lending practices.
-In June 2022, China's National Development and Reform Commission released its 14th 5 year plan on renewable energy development (2021-2025), to accelerate renewable energy expansion.
+In June 2022, China's National Development and Reform Commission released its 14th 5-year plan on renewable energy development (2021–2025), to accelerate renewable energy expansion.
 The plan looks to increase renewable energy generation by 50% and looks for a target of 3.3 trillion kWh as compared to 2020's 2.2 trillion kWh and hopes to reduce emissions by 2.6 gigatons annually.
 China's National Energy Administration has also furthered this goal by introducing policies supporting renewable energy development, facilitating investments in wind, solar, and hydroelectric power.

 China's National Energy Administration is committed to supporting renewable energy development through a variety of policies, including feed-in tariffs, renewable portfolio standards, investment subsidies, and grid access.
 These policies have helped to make China the world leader in renewable energy development, and are attracting significant investment in renewable energy projects.
 The China Development Bank issued green bonds worth 10 billion yuan to improve the environmental protection efforts of the Yellow River and advance social development of regions.
 These efforts reflect China's aim to align its financial system with green development goals and transition toward a low-carbon economy.

 Sustainable finance in Hong Kong

-Hong Kong’s financial secretary, Paul Chan, delivered the 2023–24 budget on 22 February 2023 with the promotion of a green economy, sustainable development and China’s “3060 Dual Carbon Targets” at the forefront.
+Hong Kong's financial secretary, Paul Chan, delivered the 2023–24 budget on 22 February 2023 with the promotion of a green economy, sustainable development and China's “3060 Dual Carbon Targets” at the forefront.